Measuring Marketing As A Home Builder - Which KPIs to Track

 HotJar also offers screen recording tools, which show you exactly where your visitors are moving the mouse to give you a more detailed look at their activity on the site.

-The fact is, we know potential homebuyers are relying almost entirely on the internet to find the right home builder.
-So whatever the tools, it’s important that your site is intuitive and provides a seamless user experience.
+We know potential homebuyers are relying almost entirely on the internet to find the right home builder.
+So whatever the tools you use to track their movements, it’s important that your site is intuitive and provides a seamless user experience.
 The tools you choose should be capable of generating valuable insights that you can put to use within your digital marketing strategy.

 With an increasingly digital world comes shorter attention spans.
 Most people, especially digital native Millennials, aren’t willing to spend much time on a website that doesn’t hook them right away.
 User experience screen and behavior tracking can help you identify exactly where you’re losing your audience.
 Then, you can rework your design accordingly to better engage your audience and ultimately achieve higher onsite times.

-Your bounce rate is the percentage of visits where a user enters the site and then closes it, without clicking on any other site pages.
+Your bounce rate is the percentage of unengaged visits.
+This is when a user enters the site and then closes it without clicking on any other site pages.

 As a home builder, a high bounce rate is something you want to avoid.
-It indicates that users are leaving your site before taking a virtual tour or reading any key informational pages.
+It indicates that users are leaving your site before taking a virtual tour, reading any key informational pages or most importantly, filling out a lead form.

-Google Analytics offers tools to not only help you calculate your bounce rate, but also to indicate where they’re dropping off from.
-Again, the Behavior Flow tool shows you where users are landing when they first visit your site, as well as where they go as they move through the site.
-It also indicates the number of drop-offs from each interaction, so you can see exactly where visitors are deciding to leave.
+Google Analytics 4 offers tools to not only help you calculate your bounce rate, but also to indicate where they’re dropping off from.
+Setting up a custom Exploration report in GA4 allows you to see where visitors are deciding to leave.

 This information helps you restructure both the flow of your site and your SEO strategy.
 That way, visitors will find the most important information about you and – eventually – convert.

 After digging into this data, you’ll be able to discover several insights that provide a deeper look into the behavior and expectations of your audience.
 For example, you may notice that traffic to your homepage is steadily increasing but your traffic-to-lead ratio is lagging due to a high bounce rate.
 This reveals that your page is missing the mark somewhere.
-It may be an indication that your website isn’t providing the information that users are expecting to find or is offering content intended for more qualified leads.
+It may be an indication that your website isn’t providing the information that users are expecting to find, calls to action aren’t clear, or your site is offering content intended for more qualified leads.

 Alternatively, you might find that users are not actually starting on the landing page or homepage.
-In this instance, you can restructure the flow of the site so that it leads to virtual tours and other key selling points.
+In this instance, you can restructure the flow of the site so that it leads to virtual tours, available homes and other key selling points.

-Observe Average Session Durations to Learn Where Your Website is Successfully Engaging Users
+3. Observe Average Engagement Time to Learn Where Your Website is Successfully Engaging Users

 As opposed to tracking users that quickly come and go from your website, it’s also beneficial to keep an eye on the users that stick around longer.
 That’s why home builders should track the average amount of time users remain on your website each month.
-The average session durations take the average length of all site visits combined during a certain period.
+The average engagement time takes the average length of all site visits combined during a certain period.

 Conversion tracking will also place each visitor into a category indicating where they are coming from.
 These include paid and organic search, paid and organic social media, email marketing, and more.
 From there, you’ll be able to drill down into each of the categories to determine exactly where your website visits and conversions come from.